 One impact, No. 1, is for the installation of an outfall for a stormwater management facility.
 Six of the proposed impacts are to allow connection of new development to existing sanitary sewer lines that are wholly within the expanded stream buffers and include variation requests No. 2, No. 3, No. 5, No. 6, No. 8 and No. 9.
 Two of the proposed impacts, No. 4 and No. 7 are for installation of the public roads that will serve the majority of the property.
-Not all impacts for outfalls for stormwater management ponds are shown; however, some additional ones may be required when the designs for the ponds are finalized.
+Not all impacts for outfalls for stormwater management ponds are shown; however, some additional ones may be required when the designs for the ponds are finalized and will be revised with the TCPII.